▶️ Battle of the Badges belongs to sheriff's office, nearly $5,000 raised

-Bend Police and the Deschutes County Sheriff’s department coming together on the race track for some competition and some fun.
+Bend Police and the Deschutes County Sheriff’s Office came together on the race track for some competition and some fun.

-The event held at K-1 Speed in Bend on Tuesday was open to the public and it was all for a cause.
+The event held at K-1 Speed in Bend was open to the public and it was all for a cause.

 Laps were only part of the competition.